-Because family law cases frequently involve multiple issues, it’s important that your attorney be well-versed in many aspects of family law.
+Because family law cases frequently involve multiple issues, it’s important that your Bend family lawyer be well-versed in many aspects of family law.
 At Baxter Harder, LLC, Attorney Joseph Harder has a deep and detailed knowledge of the laws regarding a wide range of family law issues and may be able to help you pursue the best possible resolution to your case.

 When you are facing a family law issue, you often will not have a lot of time to assemble your case before your first court hearing.
-When you call Baxter Harder, LLC, our Bend family attorney can help you start collecting your evidence and preparing for your case.
+When you call Baxter Harder, LLC, our Bend family law attorney can help you start collecting your evidence and preparing for your case.

 Ready to pave a way to a better future for you and your family?
-Our Bend family law attorneys are waiting to help you.
+Our Bend family lawyers are waiting to help you.
 Call us today for a low-cost consultation at (541) 238-9210.

 Our team has extensive experience with various types of family law matters.
 When we take on a case, we do so with compassion and respect.
 We provide options and solutions to seek a favorable result for you and your family.